27th Busan International Film Festival: Open Cinema

-A collection of new and internationally acclaimed films, offering an ideal mix of the popular with the artistic are screened at the hallmark outdoor theater.
+A collection of new films screened at the hallmark outdoor theater.

 Midnight Passion

 A collection of thrillers, horror and action films.

 On Screen

 Nine drama series of the year were presented in this section.

 Special program in focus

 Discovering New Japanese Cinema

 The festival will screen the works of 10 notable next-generation Japanese directors who have made their debuts after 2010 and who have been acknowledged by the press and critics.

 New Perspective of Documentary in the 21st Century

 In 2022 edition the festival will present a special program 'A New Perspective on Documentary in the 21st Century' introducing 10 innovative documentaries.
 These films will be fresh and unique works that go beyond the traditional documentary genre.